 As you type out function calls, you should see their argument

 list show in the minibuffer.
-This is called eldoc, and
+This is called eldoc

 it's a great way to get a quick refresher about what a function